CjayDoesCode/slime-burst/README.md

 # Slime Burst

-Tile-based strategy game with the goal of dominating the board.
+Strategy game with the goal of dominating the board.

 ## Rules